Other Insurances

 Keep in mind that homeowners insurance is different from mortgage insurance, which you might be required to get if you put less than 20% down on your house loan.
 Regardless of the size of your down payment, mortgage insurance may be necessary for Federal Housing Administration (FHA) and other government loans.
 Mortgage insurance will help the lender get their money back if you don’t pay back the loan.
 Finally, homeowners insurance covers you, whereas mortgage insurance safeguards your lender.

-SEE ALSO: Wedding Insurance: Meaning, How It Works, What It Covers, Pros & Cons
+SEE ALSO: Public Liability Insurance: Meaning, How It Works, Pros & Cons

 How Does Homeowners Insurance Work?